azure-modern-apps/enterprise-integration-starter/docs/getting-started.md

 ## 2 - Create the resource group for your dev/test environment

 To practice least privilige we only allow our deployment action to access a specific resource group.
-In the next step you will create a service principle that can access this resource group.
+In the next step you will create a service principal that can access this resource group.

 If you do not have the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) installed you can use the Azure portal to access the az cli.